Teachers unions around the world clash with governments over coronavirus and school reopening plans

 In July and August, Jordanian authorities arrested around 1,000 teachers as it cracked down on the country’s largest independent trade union.
 The 140,000-member body had been leading waves of anti-government protests spurred by a pay freeze.
 By summer’s end, Jordanian authorities shut the Jordan Teachers’ Syndicate headquarters and dismissed and replaced its elected leadership.

 The conflict preceded the pandemic: Independent unionizing in Jordan is rare, as the government seeks to co-opt any opposition.
-But the independent teachers union was a byproduct of the Arab Spring, a series of protests and uprising that swept the region around 2011, and last year it held the country’s longest public-sector strike over demands for higher pay, among others.
+But the independent teachers union was a byproduct of the Arab Spring, a series of protests and uprisings that swept the region around 2011, and last year it held the country’s longest public-sector strike over demands for higher pay, among others.
 The government caved — then reneged.

-This spring, without consultation, the government froze salary raises for public sector workers, teachers included, as the virus-hit economy contracted.
+This spring, without consultation, the government froze salary raises for public-sector workers, teachers included, as the virus-hit economy contracted.
 Teachers collectively took to the streets.
 The state, using its extensive emergency powers, responded with force, alongside media gag orders and criminal proceedings.

 Elsewhere, tensions have built without yet coming to a head.
-In Madrid, the epicenter of Spain’s outbreak, teachers union, unions representing teachers and others say a strike is possible if the regional government does not meet demands for more clarity — such as what safety guidelines, teacher protections and classroom restrictions will be required — as students return to the classroom.
+In Madrid, the epicenter of Spain’s outbreak, teachers unions, unions representing teachers and others say a strike is possible if the regional government does not meet demands for more clarity — such as what safety guidelines, teacher protections and classroom restrictions will be required — as students return to the classroom.

 In Denmark, in contrast, “cooperation between teachers, the unions and local authorities” led to smooth reopenings, Dorte Lange, vice president of the Danish Union of Teachers, told NPR in August.